l7mp/learning-go/99-labs/02-webapps/README.md

 > Make sure you understand what is going on here: later you will be requested to write your own Dockerfiles (see [here](https://docs.docker.com/engine/reference/builder) for more details).

 The standard way to build container images is via the following steps (do not issue these command just yet, most probably they won't work anyway):
-- build the image: `podman image build -t helloworld -f deploy/Dockerfile .`;
+- build the image: `podman image build -t localhost/helloworld -f deploy/Dockerfile .`;
 - list local container images: `podman image ls`;
 - login to the default container image repository: `podman login`;
 - upload the `<image>` at `<version>` to the default container repository: `podman push <image>:<version>`.